eceltov/V3Project/README.md

 - **TheoreticalJobScheduler**: This class is employed by the theoretical preprocessing tool to schedule and compute embeddings.
 As theoretical embeddings require several months to compute, it was necessary to offload this computation to a GPU cluster.
 To prevent computation nodes from processing the same annotations, a scheduler was developed that assigns each node a unique collection of jobs.
 The scheduler is resilient to delayed node execution, meaning that even if a given node starts days later, no conflicts will arise.
 Furthermore, it does not necessitate communication between nodes to schedule jobs fairly; it relies on a trick that if the user schedules a different prime number of nodes each time, the jobs will be distributed evenly.

+- **Analysis Tools**: Although these modules differ in their content, they have the same underlying structure.
+They each define a function used by the preprocessing tools to compute embeddings, and a separate function that the dataset creation tool uses for evaluation.
+The evaluation functions are named `*get_file_results* and operate on annotation files and, notably, define what columns the datasets will contain.

 ## Installation

 It is recommended to install the packages and run the scripts from a virtual environment.